Required Legal Statements

 Students with concerns regarding their residence hall living/learning experience should first contact their RA or AD for a solution or remedy to their concerns.
 If the RA or AD is unable to assist them, students should contact their hall AC.
 If the AC is unable to assist with their concerns, students are encouraged to contact the Director Residence Education, or the Residential Services Coordinator for help and assistance.

 Guests and Visitors

-For emergency and safety reasons, overnight guests must be registered with the RD.
+For emergency and safety reasons, overnight guests must be registered with the AC.
 In accordance with the campus visitation policies, guests must be the same gender of the resident.
-Guests may stay a maximum of three nights, including family members, except in situations approved by the Assistant Dean for Residence Life Education or designee.
+Guests may stay a maximum of three nights, including family members, except in situations approved by the Director for Residence Life Education or designee.
 Guests are expected to abide by all campus policies and the host student assumes responsibility for the actions of their guests.
 Cars of visitors should be registered with ACU Police Department.

 Hall Safety and Security